 - What are the rules on marketing emails or texts?

-- What are the rules on telephone marketing calls?
+- What are the rules on live telephone marketing calls?

 - Does data protection mean we need consent for marketing?

 - What counts as consent?

 - When can we rely on legitimate interests for marketing?

 - Does data protection law apply to business-to-business marketing?

 Yes.
 If you want to use email, telephone, or text messages to tell people about your products, services, ideas or fundraising, it’s not just data protection you’ll need to think about.
 You should also consider the rules around electronic marketing.
 These are known as the Privacy and Electronic Communications Regulations (PECR).

 ‘Soft opt-in’ is a concept from the Privacy and Electronic Communications Regulations (PECR).
 It’s where an organisation sends marketing messages using customer data they gathered when that customer bought or expressed interest in their products or services.